 Early History of the Hennelly family

 This web page shows only a small excerpt of our Hennelly research.
-Another 175 words (12 lines of text) covering the years 1613, 1612, 1696 and 1653 are included under the topic Early Hennelly History in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) covering the years 1613, 1612, 1696, 1653, 1711, 1679, 1692, 1756, 1692, 1708 and 1772 are included under the topic Early Hennelly History in all our PDF Extended History products and printed products wherever possible.

 Hennelly Spelling Variations

 Hennelly has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Henley, Henlee, Henleigh, Henlie, Henly, Hendleigh, Hendley, Hendlie, Hendlee, Henelly and many more.

 Early Notables of the Hennelly family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Hennelly Notables in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Hennelly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hennelly family to Ireland

-Some of the Hennelly family moved to Ireland, but this topic is not covered in this excerpt.Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Hennelly family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.